-- 1. Construction of a raised median with decorative landscaping or decorative barrier to direct pedestrians to controlled crossings; - 2.
+- Construction of a raised median with decorative landscaping or decorative barrier to direct pedestrians to controlled crossings; - 2.
 Construction of an additional southbound travel lane on SR 89A through Uptown; - 3.
 Construction of a turnaround or roundabout at the north end of Uptown near Art Barn Road (Contingency funds are shown in FY 2019 if it is determined that a roundabout is necessary); - 4.
-Construction of a roundabout at the south end (Jordan Road) of Uptown on SR 89A; - 5.
-Construction of a new access road from SR 89A to free parking via Schnebly Road; and - 6.
+Construction of a roundabout at the south end (Jordan Road) of Uptown on SR 89A; 5.
+Construction of a new access road from SR 89A to free parking via Schnebly Road: - Construction of a new access road from SR 89A to free parking via Schnebly Road; and - 6.
 Timing signal analysis and coordinate mid-block and Forest Road traffic signals.